thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 To successfully reverse the Law, structural changes must be accompanied by changes in information channels, decision-making authority, technical architecture, collaboration and reward systems.
 Rearchitecting the system and rearchitecting the organisation are not two separate initiatives — they are two sides of the same socio-technical act.
 Organisation and system must co-evolve.

+## Acknowledgement

+[Trond Hjorteland](https://www.linkedin.com/in/trondhjort/) for fixing the flaws in my thinking.

 ## The Series: Navigating the Shades

 [Beyond the Shades of Conway's Law series]({% post_url 2026-04-24-beyond-the-shades-of-conways-law %}):